-- 1- Back Icon Returns to My Files - 2- File Name (user entered searchable text) Select the file name to open the editor.
-Enter text (alphanumeric) in the field as desired. - 3- Your Account Username (and timestamp) See Account on page 165 for additional information.
+- 1- Back Icon Returns to My Files - 2- Report Name (user entered searchable text) Select the report file name to open the editor.
+Enter text (alphanumeric) in the field as desired. - 3- Your Account Username (and timestamp) See Account on page 113 for additional information.
 The timestamp indicates the date/time the file posted. - 4- Description (user entered searchable text) Enter text (alphanumeric) in the description field as desired. - 5- Known Good / Bad Checkboxes (user defined and searchable) Selecting a checkbox automatically creates a tag (e.g. #good) and is displayed in the Active Tag(s) field. - 6- Tag (user entered searchable text) Enter text (alphanumeric) in this field as desired.
-Tagging a file allows you to associate (tag) descriptive text to a file.
-Tagging can be used to associate multiple files with a common tag.
-The tag text then can be used when performing a search to find all files with the same tag.
-Each text entry (word) that is separated by a space (return) is added as a tag, and is displayed in the Active Tag field. - 7- Active Tag(s) Displays the active tag(s).
-Tags can include the "good" or "bad" entry from the Known Good / Bad checkboxes, and text entered in the file Name, Description and Tag fields.
+Tagging a report allows you to associate (tag) descriptive text to a report.
+Tagging can be used to associate multiple reports with a common tag.

+The tag text then can be used when performing a search to find all reports with the same tag.
+Each text entry (word) that is separated by a space (return) is added as a tag, and is displayed in the Active Tag field.

+7- Active Tag(s) - Displays the active tag(s).
+Tags can include the "good" or "bad" entry from the Known Good / Bad checkboxes, and text entered in the report Name, Description and Tag fields.
 Each entry is automatically preceded with the "#" symbol.

-Sharing/E-mail an Individual File (Link icon)
+Sharing/E-mail an Individual Report (Link icon)

-To share a file:
+To share a report:

-1. Select the Link icon (Figure 16-12) on the file card.
+1. Select the Link icon (Figure 14-11) on the report card.

-2. Choose an option how to send the file (Figure 16-12).
+2. Select Copy to Clipboard (Figure 14-12) from the pop-up window.